Michael-F-Bryan/rust-ffi-guide/src/best_practices.md

 Likewise, you must document all assumptions.
 If a function consumes the resource being pointed to by a pointer then you should state that.
-For example you might try to add some `Point` object to the `Foo` object we created earlier.
+For example you might try to add some `Point` object to the `Foo` object just created earlier.

 ```rust